Ex-police chief gets 1 year in prison for hiring scandal - WTMJ

 “I accept responsibility.
 I am so sorry,” he said.
 “I spent all my life on the right side of the table and I betrayed myself.
 I should have said no. … I did this to myself, your honor.
 I did this to myself.
 I betrayed myself and then I panicked.”

-Perez, who had asked for a sentence of home confinement and probation, also was ordered to pay nearly $300,000 in restitution to the city and perform 100 hours of community service after the prison sentence, which he will begin serving on May 24.
+Perez, who had asked for a sentence of home confinement and probation, also was ordered to perform 100 hours of community service after the prison sentence, which he will begin serving on May 24.
+In addition, Perez and Dunn will be paying a total of nearly $300,000 in restitution to the city.

 Prosecutors said Perez, 65, received confidential information about the police chief’s examination stolen by Dunn, including the questions for an oral examination and the scoring guide for written essays.
 Perez, who was the acting chief at the time, also admitted that he had two officers complete his essays, passed the work off as his own and lied to federal authorities in an effort to cover up his actions.

-Note: This story has been corrected to show that Armando Perez and David Dunn were together ordered to pay $300,000 in restitution.
-Perez was not ordered to pay the full amount alone.